Cooking with whole foods to nourish mind, body & spirit

 All recipes have been carefully tested in my kitchen and are recognized to the best of my knowledge as delicious and safe for general use.
 For those with food or other allergies, or who have special food requirements or certain health issues, please read each recipe’s suggested contents carefully and determine whether or not they may create a problem for you.
 I encourage you to have fun and adjust the recipes to meet your needs and preferences.

-I am not a doctor or medical practitioner.
+I am not a doctor, healer, or medical practitioner.
 All content is based on my unique lived experience and does not, in any way, constitute medical advice.
 The information on this website or on any materials linked has not been evaluated, is at the user’s own risk, and is not intended to prevent, diagnose, treat or cure any medical conditions or dis-ease.
 Readers are advised to verify advice with additional sources and seek the guidance of trusted holistic healthcare practitioners or functional/integrative medicine doctors when implementing new dietary and health practices or embarking on specific protocols.
 I cannot be held responsible for any hazards, loss or damage that may occur as a result of any recipes or information used.